 For the price point, Nearspace is a decent little deck builder disguised as a 4x game that you can easily carry with you anywhere you go, but don’t forget your dice.
 If you’re looking for a quick, space combat oriented deck builder with lots of dice slinging, grab it for when you need to scratch that itch and want to take your dice out for a spin around the galaxy.

-It is a pretty fun, lite game that is simple and fast to play.
+I’m giving Nearspace 6.5 out of 10 stars because it is a pretty fun, lite game that is simple and fast to play.
 Through a clever use of roles and colors for standard polyhedral dice, it is a different variant to the standard deck builder and the art on the cards is really nice.
 Games last between 45 minutes to an hour but will go faster the more you play and get better at building your deck.

 Lacking unique faction characteristics is a real miss for Nearspace but one that could and should be added in the future and would increase the overall game value, I’m sure some variants will pop up over time on BGG but it would be nice to see what Spartacus Publishing can come up with and how it hopefully enhances the game.

 The 105 cards planned for the full deck are more enough to keep two players happily gaming.
 However, when two players have their own decks you’re likely to see a lot of similar cards played by both sides once the better cards are sorted into solidly built decks.
 Differentiating the empires could go a long way in keeping the decks more unique and increasing the variety and replayability.

 Note: A review copy of this game was provided to me.
 If you like what we bring you, please vote for us here: http://www.boardgamelinks.com/links/details/1420